hofstadter-io/cuetorials.com/content/overview/standard-library.md

 There are broadly two types of packages

 1. Hermetic functions which you can use from `pure.cue` files.
-2. Non-hermitc functions which interact with the outside world.
+2. Non-hermetic functions which interact with the outside world.
 These are for the scripting layer in `_tool.cue` files.

 ##### Pure Packages